The Mindset of a Good Neighbor

 See balloons on the mailbox or a congrats graduate sign in the yard?
 It's likely the family is celebrating.
 Even if you aren't invited to the party, pick another time to stop by and give your congratulations.
 No gifts required.

 Safety in our neighborhoods is essential.
 Our homes contain our most precious people and possessions.
-Take notice of your neighbors’ cars – if you see vehicles or people who don’t belong in the neighborhood, contact your neighbor or if needed, local police.
+Keep your eyes and ears open to help your community stay safe.
+Take notice of your neighbors’ cars – become familar with who lives nearby.
 Check out these tips for parents to help keep kids safe in the neighborhood.

 Take note of when neighbors mention they will be out of town and offer to look after their home while they are away.
-Even just some extra vigilance can help deter criminal activity.
+Staying aware helps promote safety and lets your neighors know you care.

 Helping in times of need is the hallmark of a good neighbor.
 We all know that elderly neighbor that might need help bringing in the trash cans or would love a neighborly visitor now and again.
 Once you start looking for opportunities to assist, you’ll find helping others in the neighborhood doesn’t take much time or effort.